 - Choose a container large enough for your plants to grow.
 When planting azaleas, there should be a 6-inch space between the root ball and the rim of the container.
 This will give you 2-3 years of growing room before you need to transplant into a larger container.
 If you will be moving the container around, choose one that is lightweight.

-- Holes in the bottom of your container are very important.
-Water must be able to drain freely.
+- Holes in the bottom of your container are very important, as water must be able to drain freely.
 If your container lacks holes, drill or punch holes in the bottom.
 If you are concerned about soil leaking out or little critters getting in, you can cover the holes with a coffee filter.
 Place gravel inside the pot to improve drainage.

 - Loosen the root ball before placing the azalea in the pot.
 Do this by teasing the roots loose.
 If your plant is extremely root bound, it is fine to slice around the root ball in several places with your pruners or a knife so that you can release the roots.